leamars/DataTrack/SampleExercise.md

 ![Code snippet](img/missingParenthesis.png)

-In this exercise you will write a function to to check whether a String has balanced parentheses or not.
+In this exercise you will write a function to check whether a String has balanced parentheses or not.
 Balanced means that each opening parenthesis is followed by a closing parentheses, and that they are appropriately nested.
 The same goes for brackets.

-You'll create this function using a `Stack` and here are some examples:
+Here are some examples:

 ```
 Input : [[()]]